 Exasperated, Marguerite was determined to solve the mystery of these bogus forecasts.
 Comparing the data from each of the three months, she finally figured out what was going on.
 Starting with the probabilities, she put herself in the stationmasters' shoes and imagined that she thought rain was 20% likely.
-Given that she would be paid $\$50 \cdot p$ if rain occured, and $\$50 \cdot (1-p)$ otherwise, it is clear that on average she is better off forgetting about the rain and reporting p=0; this gives an average of \$40, which certainly beats the average of $\$50 \cdot ((0.2)^2 + (0.8)^2) = \$50 \cdot 0.68 = \$34$ for reporting her actual belief.
+Given that she would be paid \$50 · p if rain occured, and \$50 · (1-p) otherwise, it is clear that on average she is better off forgetting about the rain and reporting p=0; this gives an average of \$40, which certainly beats the average of \$50 · $((0.2)^2 + (0.8)^2) = $50 · 0.68 = $34$ for reporting her actual belief.
 In general, Marguerite's "linear score" was incentivizing the stationmasters to put all weight on one of the two extremes.

-Similar thinking told her that the first rainfall bonus $\$30 \cdot \mathbb{1}\{|r-r^| < 0.1\}$ would be optimized by reporting the $mode^2$ of one's rainfall distribution, while the second bonus $\$30 \cdot (1 - \mathrm{RE}(r, r^))$ would yield a skewed median, favoring much higher values.
-This explains why forecasters would report such bizarre combinations of forecasts: if one's belief about the rainfall were highly uncertain, the mode could be 0 while the total mass of r > 0 could be above 0.5, and the first bonus would yield forecast "rain but no rainfall";
+Similar thinking told her that the first rainfall bonus $30 \cdot 1\{|r-r^| < 0.1\}$ would be optimized by reporting the $mode^2$ of one's rainfall distribution, while the second bonus $30 \cdot (1 - \text{RE}(r, r^))$ would yield a skewed median, favoring much higher values.
+This explains why forecasters would report such bizarre combinations of forecasts: if one's belief about the rainfall were highly uncertain, the mode could be 0 while the total mass of r > 0 could be above 0.5, and the first bonus would yield forecast "rain but no rainfall"; if a heavy storm were possible but unlikely, the second bonus would incentivize the report "heavy rainfall but no rain."
+See Figure 1.1 for an illustration.